Court documents: Victim in Thursday's fatal shooting was visiting nurse; suspect arrested

 "In fact, workplace violence against nurses has risen during the pandemic," the statement said.
 "We hear of nurses being punched, kicked, scratched on a too regular basis, but a killing is rare and horrific.
 Our thoughts are with Doug's family and colleagues as they absorb the violent loss of a co-worker and friend."

 Jean Chandler, Mitchell Chandler's grandmother, told police Brant arrived at her house at Cascade Mobile Home Park, 2311 W. 16th Ave., at about 1:30 p.m.
 Thursday.
-It was Brant's first visit to the home she shares with her husband, Willard Chandler, and their grandson, according to documents.
+It was Brant's first visit to the home Jean Chandler shares with her husband, Willard Chandler, and their grandson, according to documents.

 The Chandler couple and Brant were in the living room during the appointment while Mitchell Chandler was cooking in the kitchen, Jean Chandler told police.
 The kitchen is next to the living room, so Mitchell Chandler would have been able to hear Brant and his grandparents conversing while he was cooking, court records said.